PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

-Fossil crinoids (Jimbacrinus bostocki).
-Close-up of a rock containing crinoid, or sea lily, fossils.
+Fossil crinoids (Traumatocrinus kweichouwensis).
+Rock containing crinoid, or sea lily, fossils.
+This fossil dates from the middle Triassic period (between 245 and 228 million years ago).
 Crinoids are marine echinoderms that have been in existence for 500 million years.
 Thousands of extinct crinoid species have been found as fossils, but only a few hundred species still exist today.
 They attach themselves to the sea floor with their stem and use their feathery arms to filter food from the water.
-This fossil dates from around 280 million years ago during the Permian period and was found in Australia.
+This fossil was found in China.

 Model release not required.
 Property release not required.